gggliuye/gggliuye.github.io/Study/MBA/1finace.md

 3. [Financial Instruments](#l3): Stocks, bonds, dividends, shares, market caps; what are these?
 Who needs them?
 Why?
 4. [Real Estate](#l4): recessions, bubbles, the mortgage crisis, and regulation.
 5. [Options and bond markets](#l5): Derivatives (衍生品).
-6. [Investment Banks](#l6): investment banking, underwriting processes, brokers, dealers, exchanges, and new innovations in financial markets.
+6. [Investment](#l6): investment banking, underwriting processes, brokers, dealers, exchanges, and new innovations in financial markets.

 <a name="l1"></a>
 # 1. Introduction